AEST to NZDT Converter

 - +13:00 - extended

 - +1300 - sign character (+) followed by a four digit time providing hours (13) and minutes (00) of the offset.
-Indicates thirteen hour and zero minutes time differences to the east of the zero meridian.
+Indicates an offset of thirteen hours to the east of the zero meridian.

 - Antarctica/McMurdo